rschristopher/ischristtrue.com/src/logos/index.md

 ## -ology

-While our nihilistic [modern view](../modern-views/index.md) tells us that words ending in *-ology* refer to "the study of", the origin is of course from *Logia* and refers to divine stories or words, specifically  *the word* (Logos) who is Christ Jesus.
+Our nihilistic [modern view](../modern-views/index.md) tells us that words ending in *-ology* refer to "the study of".
+The etymology is from *Logia* and refers to divine stories or words, specifically  *the word* (Logos) who is Christ Jesus.
+It does not mean "the study of".
 This can be demonstrated by the fact that most *-ology* suffixes make no reference to "the study of", e.g.,

 !!! question "the study of?"